microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_osm_extension/_index.md

 The following README will guide you on how to enable [Open Service Mesh](https://openservicemesh.io/) for a Cluster API that is projected as an Azure Arc connected cluster.
 Open Service Mesh (OSM) is a lightweight, extensible, Cloud Native service mesh that allows users to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.

 In this guide, you will hook the Cluster API to Open Service Mesh by deploying the [Open Service Mesh extension](https://aka.ms/arc-osm-doc) on your Kubernetes cluster in order to start collecting security-related logs and telemetry.
-Arc enabled Open Service Mesh will have deep integrations into Azure monitor, and provide a seamless Azure experience for viewing and responding to critical KPIs provided by OSM metrics.
-This guide also provides you the automation to test Azure monitor integration with Arc enabled Open Service Mesh.
+Arc-enabled Open Service Mesh will have deep integrations into Azure monitor, and provide a seamless Azure experience for viewing and responding to critical KPIs provided by OSM metrics.
+This guide also provides you the automation to test Azure monitor integration with Arc-enabled Open Service Mesh.

-> **Note: Currently, Azure Arc enabled Open Service Mesh is in [public preview](https://aka.ms/arc-osm-doc)**.
+> **Note: Currently, Azure Arc-enabled Open Service Mesh is in [public preview](https://aka.ms/arc-osm-doc)**.

 > **Note: This guide assumes you already deployed a Cluster API and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using a [Shell script](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/).**

 Kubernetes extensions are add-ons for Kubernetes clusters.
-The extensions feature on Azure Arc enabled Kubernetes clusters enables usage of Azure Resource Manager based APIs, CLI, and portal UX for the deployment of extension components (Helm charts in initial release) and will also provide lifecycle management capabilities such as auto/manual extension version upgrades for the extensions.
+The extensions feature on Azure Arc-enabled Kubernetes clusters enables usage of Azure Resource Manager based APIs, CLI, and portal UX for the deployment of extension components (Helm charts in initial release) and will also provide lifecycle management capabilities such as auto/manual extension version upgrades for the extensions.

 ## Prerequisites